danibalo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this duplicates the last line of the file iacta
+ that duplicates the last line of the file iacta